rundeck/docs/en/manual/creating-jobs.md

 When the Job finishes executing, all "success" notifications will be triggered if the Job is successful.
 Otherwise, all "failure" notifications will be triggered if the Job fails or is cancelled.

-For a full list of notification plugins, see [Notifications](notifications/index.html)
+For a full list of notification plugins, see [Job Plugins - Notifications](job-plugins.html#notifications)

 ## Deleting Jobs